JONSASSE/432-2018/slides/class27/README.md

 4. [Project 2](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project2) Revisions are due at Noon on **Wednesday 2018-05-09**.
     - Not all Projects require revision.
 Whether you'll need to revise will be determined at your presentation.

+As mentioned, I'd also really appreciate it if you complete the University Course Evaluation.
+Thanks.